 After you’ve been arrested and charged with a DUI/DWI, you may quickly feel like you’ve made a serious mistake that may jeopardize your personal and professional life.
 Although driving while intoxicated is dangerous, you don’t have to let a single mistake follow you for years to come.
 A conviction for DUI/DWI can result in penalties, including fines, possible jail time, and the suspension of your driver’s license.
 A criminal record from a DUI/DWI conviction can also negatively reflect upon you in housing, employment, or educational applications.
-However, a knowledgeable Paterson DUI lawyer can fight to protect your rights and interests against these charges.
+However, our knowledgeable New Jersey DUI attorneys can fight to protect your rights and interests against these charges.

 Facing a DUI/DWI charge can be an incredibly stressful experience.
 Let battle-tested criminal defense attorney at Camili & Capo, PA help you face your charges and bring some stability back to your life.
 Having previously spent several years serving as a New Jersey prosecutor, Krenar Camili and his law partner Joseph Capo bring an in-depth knowledge of how the state builds and prosecutes cases.
-With Camili & Capo, PA, you’ll have an important advantage of an attorney who knows where to look for the weaknesses in the state’s case against you that can be used to pursue a reduction or dismissal of your charges or an acquittal at trial.
+With Camili & Capo, PA, you’ll have an important advantage of one of our DWI lawyers in Totowa, NJ who knows where to look for the weaknesses in the state’s case against you that can be used to pursue a reduction or dismissal of your charges or an acquittal at trial.